magross/RoboRally/README.md

 # RoboRally
-This project provides a server that can host RoboRally games, enforce the game rules and communicate with UI or AI clients using a protocol build upon TCP/IP.
+This project provides a server that can host RoboRally games, enforce the game rules and communicate with AI clients using a protocol build upon TCP/IP.
 The project was used to run AI tournaments in Java classes, letting the students create AIs for RoboRally in groups, and then using this server to put the students' AIs against each other.

 ## Server
 The jar-file of the server can be found under [dist/RoboRally.jar](dist/RoboRally.jar).
 To run this server, it is sufficient to type `java -jar RoboRally.jar`.
 The server accepts various optional command line parameters:

+- `-c` or `--connections`: Sets the maximum number of clients that the server accepts.
+The default is 50.
+- `-x` or `--password`: Sets a password that clients have to provide at registration.
+If the password is set to "", the clients do not have to provide a password.
+The default is "".
+- `-p` or `--port`: Sets the port that the server uses to listen for clients.
+The default is 8888.
+- `-r` or `--replay`: Specifies the folder in which the server looks for replays and saves replays.
+The default is "replay".
+- `-s` or `--scenario`: Specifies the folder in which the server looks for scenarios.
+The default is "scenario".
+- `-a` or `--ai`: Specifies the folder in which the server looks for AIs.
+An AI needs to be packed in a JAR file containing a class with static methods `createAIClient(String, String, int, String, String, String, String)` and `getAiProfiles()`.
+See also section The default is "ai".

+        UnflaggedOption opt6 = new UnflaggedOption("message").setStringParser(JSAP.STRING_PARSER).setDefault("Welcome!").setRequired(false).setGreedy(true);
+        opt6.setHelp("Sets the welcome message of the server.");

+        FlaggedOption opt8 = new FlaggedOption("master-password").setStringParser(JSAP.STRING_PARSER).setDefault("").setRequired(false).setShortFlag('m').setLongFlag("admin");
+        opt8.setHelp("Sets the master-passwort, with which registered players can get admin rights.
+Without this password, no player can become admin.");

+        Switch sw1 = new Switch("statistics").setLongFlag("statistics");
+        sw1.setHelp("Specifies whether the server saves statistics to replays (e.g. when which player arrived with his robot).");

+        Switch sw2 = new Switch("help").setShortFlag('h').setLongFlag("help");
+        sw2.setHelp("Shows this help.");

   \begin{table}[h]
    \centering